 If you need new icons to be added, please ping us on GitHub.

-There is some legacy code that may not follow the conventions outlined above.
-If you modify any of these, consider porting them over into the new structure.
+consider porting them over into the new structure.
 Otherwise, follow these conventions:

 - Class naming: Use the